PatCH0816/caption-driven-xai/doc/source/98_appendix.md

 ## CLIP image encoder
 <!-- CLIP paper chapter: Choosing and Scaling a Model -->
 As documented in \*@sec:configurations-of-clip, many different configurations for CLIP are available.
-Through this thesis, a ResNet-50 model is used as the image encoder due to its proven performance and widespread adoption.
+In this work, a ResNet-50 model is used as the image encoder due to its proven performance and widespread adoption.
 OpenAi incorporates several modifications to the "base" ResNet-50 model as described below:

 - Instead of either increasing the width of the model [@mahajan_limits_weakly_supervised_pretraining] or the depth [@he_deep_residual_learning] only, use the approach of increasing the width, depth and resolution of the model simultaneously. [@tan_efficientnet]
 - ResNet-50-D improves ResNet-B by adding a 2x2 average pooling layer with a stride of 2 before the 1x1 convolutions.
 This helps not to ignore $\frac{3}{4}$ of feature maps in 1x1 convolutions. [@he_bag_of_tricks]